COVID-19 (Coronavirus) FAQ

 If you have questions related to our meal service, please fill out this online form, click “school meals” and submit the form; someone will respond soon.

 Many teachers have already connected with students and families to check in, provide instructional content and support students’ continued learning.
-Our staff will continue working through this crisis, and all students will be provided with learning opportunities every week beginning March 23 and no later than March 30.

 - Middle and high school students will receive their instructional support through their personal school district computing devices using tools such as OneNote, Microsoft Teams, and Flipgrid.